 (Pssst!
 We have a Pinterest SEO Checklist inside of our Pinterest Starter Pack!
-Download it for free here. 👇)
+Download it for free 👉 here)

-You should Pin every day and aim for consistency.
+The number one rule for how to use Pinterest for your blog is to Pin every day and aim for consistency.
 There’s no magic number to how many Pins you should Pin a day but Pinterest is clear that consistency matters more than the quantity.

 According to Pinterest’s Best Practices, you should focus on adding “new Pins over time rather than uploading a bunch at once.
 This helps you reach a wider audience.”

 It’s also important to Pin other people’s Pins and not just your own content.
 You want your Pinterest boards to be valuable to your audience and provide them with all the strategies and tools they need to succeed in your niche.
 By curating content and saving other people’s Pins, you’re providing a more valuable experience for your followers.